Anya-Devs/Anya-Bot/SECURITY.md

 | Previous  | ✅ (Critical fixes)|
 | Older     | ❌                 |

+We actively support the following versions of Anya-Bot:
 Please ensure you are using a supported version before reporting issues.

 ## Reporting a Vulnerability